Tolvic/testing/Notes/Unit-Tests.md

 When writing tests you want to focus on the behavior.
 Setting extra properties on models or using non-zero values when not required, only detracts from what you are trying to prove.

 ### Avoid Magic Strings
-Magic strings are string values that are specified directly within application code that have an impact on the application’s behavior.
+Magic strings are strings that are specified directly within an application's code, that have an impact on the application’s behavior, without being assigned to a variable.

 Unit tests should not contain magic strings.